Hugh Dallas: As a referee instructor

-In August 2014, he was appointed Chief Refereeing Officer in Superleague Greece.
+In August 2014, he was appointed Chief Refereeing Officer in Super League Greece.
 In November 2014, he criticised the arbitration of Ilias Spathas (one of the many refs involved in the 2015 Greek football scandal), after a match of Olympiakos, as the "worst he has ever seen" saying that the mistakes were not normal.
 A few days later he quit from being responsible for the appointments of refereeing officials for Super League and Football League matches.

+In June 2022, Dallas was appointed as the Referee Training Consultant for TFF's Arbitration Committee.
+He gave an interview to Turkish news agency Anadolu Agency on 19 August 2022, in which he stated that the quality of refereeing in the Turkish Super League was high and stated that he aimed to contribute to this by minimising referee errors.
+In the interview, he also added that after every match, he talks to the referees and makes video calls and creates online meetings for their development.

+On 1 March 2024, a video call that Dallas had made with the referees of the Turkish Super League Galatasaray v Antalyaspor match played on 26 February 2024 regarding the mistakes made during the encounter was leaked to the public.
+The footage allegedly showing conversations between Dallas and referee Abdülkadir Bitigen, in which Dallas confronted the two referees, main referee Bitigen and VAR referee Özgür Yankaya who had officiated the match why they had made such decisions drew great reaction on social media.
+Dallas argued that the decisions made by the referees were wrong and asked the VAR referee Yankaya: "Why did you call the referee and put him under pressure for such a simple contact?" and main referee Bitigen: "A week later, do you still think it was a foul?", a question which Bitigen would make the following reply: "I think it was a simple contact, I don't think it was a penalty."
+Yankaya, would also go on to state that he had made a mistake by giving a penalty and also said that when Bitigen said he didn't see the position, he felt to need to analyse it, adding that he was still questioning why he did what he did.
+At the end of the footage leaked to the public, Dallas was quoted as saying, "We don't give simple penalties even if there is a little contact."

 Outside football

 Dallas was the managing director of his own window and construction company, until it went into receivership in 2002.

 Dallas was appointed Member of the Most Excellent Order of the British Empire (MBE) in the 2003 New Year Honours for services to football.

 As discovered by TV show Fantasy Football League, Dallas was once a contestant on Family Fortunes.
 Dallas has also worked as an after-dinner speaker.

 His son Andrew is also a referee.

 Dallas replaced Pierluigi Collina at Soccer Aid 2008, after Collina was injured.